Is My Car a Lemon If It Was Recalled?

 When Might a Recalled Car Qualify as a Lemon?

-In other words, a recall on its own usually isn’t enough to qualify, but it doesn’t automatically rule out a lemon law claim either.
+In other words, a recall on its own usually isn’t enough to qualify, but it doesn’t always automatically rule out a lemon law claim in the long run either.
+It depends on whether the recall repairs successfully fix the issue.

 When Should I Call a Lemon Law Attorney?